jakkaj/k-scratch-node/README.md

 ```
 ### Compatibility with Git / Scm deployment

 When you add Git based deployment to your Function, editing in the portal is blocked.
-Using k-scratch you can edit your function even when it's locked in this way locally.
+Using k-scratch you can edit your function even when it's locked in this way but downloading and editing locally then sending the files back up via Kudu.

 When you check in, Kudu will re-deploy you changes from Git the same as usual.

 **Note:** Again - please don't using k-scratch on production Functions - it's a dev tool only.
 Sure - write production code with it, but you've been warned about editing in production!